offchan42/Unity3D-Python-Communication/README.md

 I've built a `request-reply` pattern of ZeroMQ where Python (server) replies whenever Unity (client) requests a service from Python.

+The idea is to create a separate thread inside Unity that will send a request to python, receive a reply and log the reply to the console.

-Most of the code are just copies from the official tutorial.
-I try to make this as simple to grasp as possible, so I only log the message to the console and nothing else.
+Most of the code are just copies from the official ZeroMQ tutorial.
+I try to make this as simple to grasp as possible, so I only log the message to the console and nothing fancy.

 ## Getting Started